Unidata/netcdf-c/man4/netcdf-f77.md

   [[\<](#NF_005fINQ_005fCOMPOUND_005fFIELD "Previous section in reading order")]   [[\>](#NF_005fDEF_005fVLEN "Next section in reading order")]       [[\<\<](#User-Defined-Data-Types "Beginning of this chapter or previous chapter")]   [[Up](#User-Defined-Data-Types "Up section")]   [[\>\>](#Variables "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------------------------------- -------------------------------------------------------------- --- ------------------------------------------------------------------------------------ ----------------------------------------------- ------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-5.7 Variable Length Array Introduction {.section}
+5.7 Variable Length Array Introduction
 --------------------------------------

 NetCDF-4 added support for a variable length array type.
 This is not